BV Functions and Sets of Finite Perimeter on Configuration Spaces

-\subsection{Finite-codimensional Poisson Measures}
+\subsection{Finite-codimensional Poisson measures}

 In this section, we construct the $m$-codimensional Poisson measure on $\U(\R^n)$, which is the first main result of this paper.
-By Proposition \ref{prop: meas}, the set function $\rho_r^m$ given in \eqref{def: sm} turned out to be well-defined in the sense that the space $\mathcal S(\E)$ of all Susline sets in $\U(\R^n)$ are contained in its domain $\DD^m$.
+By Proposition \ref{prop: meas}, the set function $\rho_r^m$ given in \eqref{def: sm} turned out to be well-defined in the sense that the space $\mathcal S(\E)$ of all Suslin sets in $\U(\R^n)$ is contained in its domain $\DD^m$.
 We show the following monotonicity result which allows us to pass to the limit of $\rho_r^m$ as $r\to \infty$.

 \begin{thm} The map $r \mapsto \rho_r^m(A)$ is monotone non-decreasing for any $A \in \mathcal S(\E)$. \end{thm} The proof of Theorem \ref{thm: MI} is given at the end of this section.
 We can now introduce the {\it $m$-codimensional Poisson measure} on $\U(\R^n)$ as the monotone limit of $\rho^m_r$ on the space $\mathcal S(\E)$ of Suslin sets: